scbarber/gatsby-blog/content/blog/day-two/index.md

 ---
-title: Day Two: What About Faith?
+title: "Day Two: What About Faith?"
+description: "Today is a day of waiting, with respect to employment, but as a man of faith, today is also a day in which I go to church for fellowship and encouragement."
 date: "2019-06-02T14:10:32.169Z"
 ---